alexle/alexle.github.com/posts/training-marathon.markdown

 ##Week 7 - <strike>17mi</strike> 20mi LSD##

 Every once in a while, something amazingly unexpected happens.
 Your item rings up lower than listed at the register.
 You get an 88 on the final you thought you bombed.
 You make your gutshot straight draw on the river.

 This week's LSD was one of those moments for me.

 Armed with 3 GU's, a new headband, and a better strategy to hide my water bottles, I set out for 17 grueling miles.
 By the end, I eclipsed that distance and reached the magical distance of *20 miles*.

-This number is important because for most runners, 20mi provides the right amount of physical and mental boost to finish a marathon.
+This distance is important because for most runners, 20mi provides the right amount of physical and mental boost to finish a marathon.
 In fact, many experts believe training beyond it is not needed.
 It increases the chance of injury, takes a toll on your body (affects later training), and the LSD benefits you gain after 20mi diminishes greatly.

 As for the run, it felt like everything finally clicked.
 I had a better feel of when to fuel, when to rest, and when to push myself.
 Fueling earlier and more frequently helped a lot.
 At 17mi, I imagined how cool it'd be to tell my friends afterwards "Yeah, I ran 20mi this morning".
 There was no stopping me after that.